-The World Listening Project has built a public sound installation for the Synesthetic Plan of Chicago, co-curated by Annie Heckman and Daniel Godston, in the Visitor Information Center, at the Chicago Cultural Center (77 E. Randolph Street).
-My Flickr photostream shows the construction of the WLP’s installation entitled the “Acoustic Mirror of the World.”
+The World Listening Project created a public sound installation for the Synesthetic Plan of Chicago, co-curated by Annie Heckman and Daniel Godston, in the Visitor Information Center, at the Chicago Cultural Center (77 E. Randolph Street).
+This Flickr photostream shows the construction of the WLP’s installation entitled the “Acoustic Mirror of the World.”

-For the installation we have built a platform with stereo low frequency transducers underneath.
-Visitors will be invited to touch and stand on it to feel the recorded soundscapes the WLP has collected from various places around the world.
+For the installation a team collaborated on building a physical platform with stereo low frequency transducers underneath.
+Visitors are invited to touch and stand on it to feel the recorded soundscapes the World Listening Project team has collected from various places around the world.

-This idea is inspired, in part, by Ricardo Huisman’s “Super Sonic Sound Scape Shoes.”
-This blog post on Beat Portaldescribes his piece.
-Here is Ricardo’s photo of me standing inside it, taken at last year’s Deep Wireless/Radio without Boundaries conference in Toronto.
+This idea is inspired, in part, by Ricardo Huisman’s “Super Sonic Sound Scape Shoes,” a multi-sensorial and tactile interface for articulating soundscapes and stories in sound.
+Beat Portal describes his piece.
+Here is Ricardo’s photo of Eric Leonardson standing inside it, taken at last year’s Deep Wireless/Radio without Boundaries conference in Toronto.

 Nightclubs also use low-frequency or bass transducers to vibrate their dancefloor.
 One such club is Fabric in London.
-They employ 400 transducers and call it a“bodysonic” dancefloor.
-UK sound artist Kaffe Matthews has used bass transducer to make a “sonic bed,” and at the 2006 RadioREVOLTEN festival for the future of radio a different sound bed was activated by placing the transducers directly on whoever laid on it.
+They employ 400 transducers and call it a “bodysonic” dancefloor.
+UK sound artist Kaffe Matthews uses bass transducers to make a “sonic bed” to sense sound beyond our ears.
+At the 2006 RadioREVOLTEN, a festival for the future of radio, another ”sound bed“ was activated by placing the transducers directly upon whoever laid on it.

 For details and to book a hotel stay, call 877.CHICAGO (877.244.2246 toll-free), or visit www.ExploreChicago.org.
 The TTY toll-free number for the hearing impaired is 866.710.0294.